MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-linux-portal.md

 ms.lastreviewed: 12/03/2018
 ---

-# Quickstart: Create a Linux server virtual machine with the Azure Stack portal
+# Quickstart: Create a Linux server VM with the Azure Stack portal

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

-You can create an Ubuntu Server 16.04 LTS virtual machine by using the Azure Stack portal.
-Follow the steps in this article to create and use a virtual machine.
+You can create an Ubuntu Server 16.04 LTS virtual machine (VM) by using the Azure Stack portal.
+Follow the steps in this article to create and use a VM.
 This article also gives you the steps to:

-* Connect to the virtual machine with a remote client.
+* Connect to the VM with a remote client.
 * Install an NGINX web server.
 * Clean up your resources.